Kathryn O'Reilly

 Kathryn O'Reilly is a British actress and playwright.

 Early life

-She began acting in local youth theatre in Surrey before going to the National Youth Theatre of Great Britain, she also trained at BRIT Performing Arts School, attended Anna Scher and Ken Campbell classes and completed her classical training at the London Academy of Music and Dramatic Art (LAMDA) in 2008 where she won the original poetry writing competition two years consecutively; in 2007 with her poem Him and Me and in 2008 with Klink Klank Echoes that she performed with fellow class mate Gary Carr.
+She began acting in local youth theatre in Surrey before going to the National Youth Theatre of Great Britain, she also trained at BRIT Performing Arts School, attended Anna Scher and Ken Campbell classes and completed her classical training at the London Academy of Music and Dramatic Art (LAMDA) in 2008 where she won the original poetry writing competition two years consecutively; in 2007 with her poem Him and Me and in 2008 with Klink Klank Echoes that she performed with fellow classmate Gary Carr.

-It was during her first year of training at LAMDA that she landed the role of Penny Collins in The Bill and in the second year she started filming on the award winning feature film Zebra Crossing directed by Sam Holland.
+It was during her first year of training at LAMDA that she landed the role of Penny Collins in The Bill and in the second year she started filming on the award-winning feature film Zebra Crossing directed by Sam Holland.